rhenenrpg/rhenenrpg.github.io/mgmp/foundry/auto-login/README.md

 ## Foundry Autologin - User Experience

 The desirable and implemented user experience is simple.
-A user logs in with Discord and is then presented a start page with the FoundryVTT instances for which he/she/it is permitted.
+A user logs in with Discord and is presented a start page.
+The start page shows all FoundryVTT instances that can be accessed.

 ![](../discord-login/ux-discord-login-4.png)